July 6 — 8, 2026 (Virtual & In-Person)

 You feel like you don’t belong anywhere, and you’re not thriving socially like your peers.
 And even when you do join the various organizations offered by the university, you still struggle to socialize and make friendships happen because of your social fears and difficulties.

-I want to help you fix that by connecting you with other students who experience similar struggles.
+I want to help you fix that by connecting you with other students who experience similar struggles and helping you build your confidence in the classroom.

 I’m Caroline, your program organizer and an AU grad class of 2021!